 It is rare when I do not have a virtual PDF slush pile, and there is always a wait.
 Products are reviewed in the order they are received, unless the publisher is willing to eat the cost of shipping a physical product to my address; these are bumped to the head of the line (And also and because it is 100% important to note, a physical product mailed to my front door-while wonderful, does nothing to impact the review).

-As a freelancer I cannot guarantee a review of the product you send will publish or the location of the review itself.
+As a freelancer I cannot guarantee a review of the product you send will publish, or the location of the review itself.
+If you send a physical product, at minimum I will write and produce the review on this blog only (worst case).
 I will certainly pitch and write the review, but it's at these companies own discretion whether the review publishes.
-Under no condition will the review of one product be written for both companies.
-Worst case, the review will not appear for either company, and only on this blog as well as shared with my G+ communities and Facebook.
-This has not happened yet, but it easily could.
-Welcome to being a freelancer 101.
+If you send a physical product, I give you a choice of venue as to where you'd prefer the review publish, and I'll do my best to fulfill that request.
+Under no condition will the review of one product be written for more than one company at your request.
+Worst case -in regards to PDFs, the review will not appear for any company if none show an interest in a review of your product.

 I do not guarantee a positive review.
-I take into consideration what each specific product is and what it attempts to accomplish; and as best as I am able, review each RPG on it's own merits and faults.
-Sometimes, I will have the opportunity to introduce an RPG to my player group by playtesting it.
+I take into consideration what each specific product is and what it attempts to accomplish.
+Occasionally, I will have the opportunity to introduce an RPG to my player group by playtesting it.
 Sometimes I create a character, or (literally) calculate the mechanics.
-Of these three, creating a character (or two) is the most common and reflected in the review.
+Of these three, creating a character (or two) is the most common and sometimes reflected in the review.
 If I playtest it, it is rarely reflected in the review.

 If you made it this far and I didn't scare you off please get in touch.
 I look forward to reading & reviewing your RPG product!